Putin Hints At US Election Meddling By 'Patriotically Minded' Russians

 So basically he's saying that they are the Russian version of Anonymous?
 No wonder why the Democrats are so pissed off.

+You fucking traitors will have to live with your actions for the rest of your lives.

+I will not forgive any of your jackasses without a full apology and acknowledgement of your treasonous behavior.

-The same 'Patriotically Minded' Russians (Score:2)
+The same 'Patriotically Minded' Russians (Score:4, Insightful)

 That invaded Ukraine and Georgia.
 Nothing to do with their government at all.
 Nothing.